influx6/gu/README.md

 - Adding project file: "tableui/tables.go"
 ```

--	Creating a component file as part of the base components package.
+-	Creating a component as part of the main components package for a project.

 ```bash
 > cd sonar